pouyamiralayi/showcase-grapes/README.md

 - and few more coming soon...

 ## Multi Page Support
-MultiPage makes it possible to define multiple pages for separate designs!
+This feature makes it possible to define multiple pages for separate designs!

 ## Development